Using gnrnd4 on a PC

 When we try to quit the session RStudio recognizes that we have been adding things to

-the file in the editor, namely, to the file demo_gnrnd4.RRStudio does not want us to accidently lose our work so it gives
+RStudio does not want us to accidently lose our work so it gives

 Figure 25

-Once we click on the Save button in Figure 25 RStudio returns us to the
+Once we click on the Save Selected button in Figure 25 RStudio

-this also returns us to the File explorer
+This returns us to the File explorer

 screen which now shows the current

-contents of our directory project02.
+contents of our folder project02.

 Figure 27

-The conents of Figure 27 seem a little strange.
-First of all there are now three
+The contents of Figure 27 may seem a little strange.
+First of all, for PC users,

 grown to be 1KB

 long.
-The other two files remain a bit of a mystery
+The other two files remain a bit of a mystery.

-If we now double click on the demo_gnrnd4.R file,
+double click on the demo_gnrnd4.R file,

 we will start a new RStudio session, but this time it will start with the environment